ixandidu/docproof/README.md

 ### Errors

 If the request is not successful, the gem will raise an error.
-All errors are subclasses of `Docproof::Document::Errors`.
+All errors are subclasses of `Docproof::Error`.